openwebdocs/owd-website/pages/content/posts/tpac-sevilla.md

 I received kudos for Open Web Docs' setup as a [non-profit Open Collective](https://opencollective.com/open-web-docs).
 I was also told that folks enjoy reading about the projects we do on MDN Web Docs.
 Some TPAC attendees I spoke with even watch our [GitHub project repository](https://github.com/openwebdocs/project) to immediately hear all about our new projects (cheers, Thomas Steiner!).

 Attending an in-person event these days is really about the people.
-So, let me give a shout-out to "my" people at TPAC: I connected with a few OWD governing board members, including Rachel Andrew (Google), Daniel Appelquist (Synk), Patrick Brosset (Microsoft), Dominique Hazael-Massieux (W3C), and Robert Nyman (Google).
+So, let me give a shout-out to "my" people at TPAC: I connected with a few OWD governing board members, including Rachel Andrew (Google), Daniel Appelquist (Snyk), Patrick Brosset (Microsoft), Dominique Hazael-Massieux (W3C), and Robert Nyman (Google).
 I also met members of OWD's steering committee, including Ruth John (Mozilla), Brian Kardell (Igalia), Lola Odelola (Bocoup), Brian Smith (Mozilla), and Michael[tm] Smith (W3C).

 Since our founding, we have only had a single OWD meetup ([in London, earlier this year](https://openwebdocs.org/content/posts/london-meetup/)).
 It was so lovely to reconnect and talk about web platform documentation once again.